 Teen Genius: Regardless of how he might appear otherwise, it was Dan who managed to crack Tasen electronics.
 In fact, the surviving scientists got their act together only after his example shamed them into action.

 Skippable Boss: As long as you stay Innocent (No kills) or Pacifist (Very few kills) in the first three sectors, you can bypass the battle with him through a truce made with his men.
-If you don't skip him, even if you don't technically kill him (by clever use of the turrets), Iji's guilt will count Krotera as one of her kills.
+If you don't skip him, even if you don't technically kill him (by clever use of the turrets or taking an explosive to the face while near him), Iji's guilt will count Krotera as one of her kills.